bhovdair/go-rest/README.md

-This repo is used for my roadmap to learn golang in my way. do not rush me xD~ The goal is to create a restful webservice.
+This repo is used for my roadmap to learn golang.
+The goal is to create a restful webservice.

 my plans: